Batting helmet: Revived interest (1930s–1950s)

 In 1936, Willie Wells, a Negro leagues player, was knocked unconscious with a pitch to the temple.
-Disregarding the doctor's advice, Willie Wells wore a modified construction hard hat as protective gear in a game the next day.
+Disregarding the doctor's advice to sit out, Wells wore a modified construction hard hat as protective gear in a game the next day.

-After Mickey Cochrane, a Hall of Fame catcher for the Detroit Tigers, suffered a career-ending and near-fatal skull fracture on May 25, 1937 on a pitch by New York Yankees' pitcher Bump Hadley, there was a strong call for batter helmets.
+After Mickey Cochrane, a Hall of Fame catcher for the Detroit Tigers, suffered a career-ending and near-fatal skull fracture on May 25, 1937, on a pitch by New York Yankees' pitcher Bump Hadley, there was a strong call for batter helmets.
 Cochrane himself went on record saying that players should "absolutely" be required to wear protective helmets.

 Only one week after Cochrane's injury, on June 1, 1937, the Cleveland Indians and Philadelphia Athletics became the first teams to test helmets, using leather and polo helmets respectively.
 Managers of both teams decided to use batting practice as a test run for helmet use on their players, before a game between the two teams.
 Though there is picture evidence of the polo helmets being worn in batting practice, there is no evidence of their being used or worn in a game.
 The first documented team to wear helmets in a game was the Des Moines Demons of the Western League.
 They also used polo helmets but the idea did not stick, as they only wore the helmets for one game.

 The first professional baseball league to fully adopt the baseball helmet was the International League, which did so in 1939 when the list of official equipment used began to include a "safety cap or helmet".
 Buster Mills was the first player in the league to use a helmet.

-The idea of making helmets a required part of Major League Baseball was discussed by officials of the National League in a meeting at the 1940 MLB All-Star Game in Chicago.
-Ford Frick, president of the National League, showed the helmet he designed with the hopes that the league would adopt it.
+The idea of requiring helmets in Major League Baseball was discussed by officials of the National League in a meeting at the 1940 MLB All-Star Game in Chicago.
+Ford Frick, president of the National League, showed the helmet he designed with hopes the league would adopt it.
 Frick told the Associated Press, "[A batting helmet] is the only way I know that we can prevent head injuries and the only way we can make the players wear them is make it a league rule."
 Though the National League at this meeting did not adopt it, Jackie Hayes became the first player to wear the helmet in a game on August 22, 1940.